 To raise funds:

-- Plan a fun fundraising event to rally support in your community and raise funds for your local AS organisation
+- Plan a fun fundraising event for your national Angelman Organisation – to rally support in your community and raise funds for your local AS organisation

 - Look out for websites that provide ideas for successful fundraisers that would work well in your local community/culture/country